GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	This is a Gerrit specific extension to the Git remote block.

 	By default, use replication.maxRetries.

+	Note that not all fetch failures are retriable.
+Please refer to `replication.maxRetries` for more information on this.

 remote.NAME.threads
 :	Number of worker threads to dedicate to fetching to the